hibbitts-design/docsify-this/README.md

 Set the page heading levels (i.e. h1, h2, etc.) to be included in the Page Table of Contents with the optional **toc-headings** parameter, for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-publishing-starter-kit/main/docs&homepage=introduction.md&toc=true&toc-headings=h1,h2,h3

+##### toc-title

+Set a custom title for the Page Table of Contents with the optional **toc-title** parameter, for example:
+https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-publishing-starter-kit/main/docs&homepage=introduction.md&toc=true&toc-title=On%20This%20Page.
+Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "On This Page" would be "On%20This%20Page".

 ##### zoom-images